honggzb/Study2016/AngularStudy/AngularCLI的使用.md

 ng g component my-new-component # using the alias ng destroy my-new-component    #delete component, class ...
 #2. creating a build - angular-cli.json
-ng build   #generate build artifacts will be stored in the dist/ directory.
+ng build   #generate build artifacts will be stored in the dist/ directory, building Your Application for Production "environments": {
-"environments": {
   "source": "environments/environment.ts",
   "dev": "environments/environment.ts",